jontrulson/conquest/docs/conquest-guide.md

 ### bin/conqoper

-This is the Conquest Operator (CO) program that allows suitably privileged individuals to control, monitor, and modify the behavior of the game.
+This is the Conquest Operator (CO) curses-based program that allows suitably privileged individuals to control, monitor, and modify the behavior of the game.
 The root user is always a CO and therefore can run the conqoper program.
 If you want to allow other people to be able to run conqoper, you will need to add them to the conquest group in /etc/group.

-If you want to allow specific players to be able to issue certain operator commands from within the game, (e)dit their usernames in conqoper and set the 'Conquest Operator' flag.
+If you want to allow specific remote players to be able to issue certain operator commands from within the game, (e)dit their usernames in conqoper and set the 'Conquest Operator' flag.

 Be careful who you give CO status to, a bad CO can cheat, or otherwise disrupt a game.
 In addition, due to the fact that a CO is a member of